sumit2011/sumit2011.github.io/javascript/index.md

     ```

 ### Data types
+A data type in programming refers to the classification of data that tells the compiler or interpreter what kind of value a variable holds and what operations can be performed on it.
 In js there are 8 fundamental data types
 1. **Number :** Any numerical value including decimal numbers.\
     Ex: `4`,`8`,`80`,`60.65`